bhf/aeron-cache/README.md

 A clustered cache built using Aeron, Agrona and SBE.
 UI with NextJS, Shadcn and Tailwind.
 Includes HTTP and websocket interfaces with support for multi-cache joins over websocket.
 Prometheus+cAdvisor and tracing with Jaeger+OTEL.
-Containerized (Docker compose) and deployable on Kubernetes via Helm or Kubectl.
+Containerized and deployable with Docker compose or on Kubernetes via Helm or Kubectl.

 ## How To Run